 RAM Read – the block will contain the size of the read burst reduced by one.
 For example, if the value of the data byte is 0xFF, then 256 bytes needs to be read from the RAM, starting from the base address.

 Checksum – Checksum will be used as a method of detecting errors.
-Checksum value will be calculated from the Type block to the Data block.
+Checksum value will be calculated from the Type block to the Data block, inclusive.

 EOF – End of frame (Tail).